 4. Clean Meat

-Our food was created to be appealing to all of our senses - especially our senses of taste, smell and sight.
+God created our food to be appealing to all of our senses—especially taste, smell, and sight.
 Within the skin pigments and edible portion of these living foods lies a vast array of phytonutrients, most of which have yet to be fully understood or documented by science.
-Be joyful and eat healthy food from God's garden for abundant life.
+Therefore, be joyful and eat healthy food from God's garden for abundant life!